 Proven by several notable medical authorities, a ketogenic diet as a treatment for childhood epilepsy found its way into medical textbooks by around 1940, and stayed there throughout the 20th century.

-- people with traumatic brain injury (TBI) from events such as explosions or concussions.
+- people with traumatic brain injury (TBI) from events such as explosions or concussions

-There was another group of people who became curious about ketogenic diets some time in the 1980s and 1990s: bodybuilders and physique athletes.
+There was another group of people who became curious about ketogenic diets sometime in the 1980s and 1990s: bodybuilders and physique athletes.

-The ketogenic diet seemed like a magic bullet: a way to eat butter, bacon and cream, and still get abs.
+The ketogenic diet seemed like a magic bullet: a way to eat butter, bacon, and cream, and still get abs.

-Today, what’s old is new again.
+Today, the ketogenic diet is new again.